Send the link below via email or IMCopy

 A wise person thinks before acting; however, a foolish person does not.

-He does not like onions; therefor, I do not add them when cooking.
+He does not like onions; therefore, I do not add them when cooking.

 semicolons help avoid confusion in lists where there are already commas